newsn31/newsn31.github.io/_posts/2015-06-17-blogs-are-exhausting.markdown

 layout: post
 title:  "Blogs are exhausting"
 date:   2015-06-17 09:55:49
-categories: jekyll update
+categories: jekyll update maintenance
 ---
 I updated the main navigation bar so that there are no 404's on the main page.
 I updated some of the relevant social icons.
 Added a disclaimer to warn people visiting the site about its current status.
 Added some of the my previous work and a makeshift about me page.
 Neither of these are styled.
 Got the build to a passing state on Travis.ci.

 I also restyled the mobile navigation to make it more consistent with the desktop navigation.
 I tracked down the mixed content warning I was getting from a resource being loaded from http.
-Now the site is completely HTTPS.
+Now the site secure.
 You can verify this by looking at the browsers' address bar.

 <br><img class="img-responsive" src="https://newsn31.github.io/assets/media/SiteSecure.png"><br>